albertintech/apai/docs/congress/cmf/fema/comparative-analysis.md

 | **Incumbent resistance to reform**   | Not addressed                                             | Directly addressed                                           |
 | **Electoral system maintenance**     | Not addressed                                             | Directly addressed                                           |

 The pattern is clear without editorial emphasis.
 On the seven problems that both proposals address, the FRA delivers strong results on four and moderate-to-partial results on three.
-FEMA delivers strong results on all seven.
-Of the nine remaining problems, FEMA addresses eight; the FRA addresses none.
+CEMA delivers strong results on all seven.
+Of the nine remaining problems, CEMA addresses eight; the FRA addresses none.
 One problem -- candidate quality transparency -- is addressed by neither proposal.

 ---